chidojiro/interview-assignment/src/components/notifications/ActionNotice/ActionNotice.md

 ```

-Tertiary action notice with text as a child
+Tertiary action notice with text as a child and primary button only

 ```jsx